 b) Document inspection/ wage lists and supporting documents related to the wages;

-c) On site Interviews with the workers.
+c) On-site Interviews with the workers.

 Conclusion: The existence of political discrimination is not concluded based on the available findings.

 2. Living wage: From the documenting inspection, interviews with workers and interviews with management it was clear evidence that in the factory some of the wages are paid below the legal minimum wage.
 As for months of September 2018, 29 workers or 14% out of total workers in the factory received wage below legally prescribed minimum wage.
-In month of August, 37 or 19% of all workers received wage below the legally prescribed minimum wage.
-And in month of July 26, or 13% of all workers are not paid with legal minimum prescribed wages.
+In the month of August, 37 or 19% of all workers received wage below the legally prescribed minimum wage.
+And in the month of July 26, or 13% of all workers are not paid with legal minimum prescribed wages.

-Conclusion: Factory is violating the labour relation law and FWF labour standards in terms of payment of legal minimum wage
+Conclusion: Factory is violating the labour relation law and FWF labour standards in terms of payment of legal minimum wage.